satori-com/satori-rtm-sdk-js/API.md

 ### RTM.subscribe(channelOrSubId, mode, [bodyOpts]) ⇒ <code>[Subscription](#Subscription)</code>
 Creates a subscription to the specified channel.

-When you create a subscription, you can specify additional properties.
+When you create a subscription, you can specify additional options in the
-For example, you can add a streamview, or you can specify the what the SDK does when it resubscribes after a reconnection.
+<code>bodyOpts</code> parameter.
+For example, you can specify a streamview or specify what the
+SDK does when it resubscribes after a reconnection.

 **Kind**: instance method of <code>[RTM](#RTM)</code>
 **Returns**: <code>[Subscription](#Subscription)</code> - - subscription object